 Certain persons are generally exempt from backup withholding, including corporations, financial institutions and certain foreign stockholders if such foreign stockholders submit a statement, signed under penalty of perjury, attesting to their exempt status.
 Certain penalties apply for failure to furnish correct information and for failure to include reportable payments in income.
 Each holder of ResortQuest common stock should consult its own tax advisor as to its qualification for exemption from backup withholding and the procedure for obtaining such exemption.
-All stockholders who are U.S. persons exchanging shares of ResortQuest pursuant to the merger should complete and sign the Substitute Form W-9 included as part of the letter of transmittal, when provided following the merger, to provide the information and certification necessary to avoid back-up withholding.
-Non-corporate foreign stockholders should complete and sign the Substitute Form W-9 included the information and certification necessary to avoid back-up withholding.
+All stockholders who are U.S. persons exchanging shares of ResortQuest pursuant to the merger should complete and sign the Substitute Form W-9 included as part of the letter of transmittal, when provided following the merger, to provide the information and certification necessary to avoid backup withholding.
+Non-corporate foreign stockholders should complete and sign the Substitute Form W-9 included as part of the letter of transmittal, when provided following the merger, to provide the information necessary to avoid back-up withholding.
 Non-corporate foreign stockholders should complete and sign IRS Form W8-BEN, in order to avoid backup withholding.